Sweet Smell of Success: Plot

-As planned, J.J. theatrically gets Steve rehired with a phone call in front of Susan, but Steve rebukes him for being a malignant influence on society.
-Forced to choose between them, an overwhelmed Susan breaks up with Steve, hoping to save him from J.J.'s vengeance.
-Planning to destroy Steve's career, an incensed J.J. orders Sidney to plant marijuana on Steve; a shocked Sidney balks, saying he can accept a dog collar but not a noose, but once J.J. offers to let Sidney write his column for three months while he vacations with Susan in Europe, he acquiesces.
+As planned, J.J. gets Steve rehired with a phone call in front of Susan, but Steve rebukes him for his malignant influence on society.
+Susan breaks up with Steve to save him from J.J.'s vengeance.
+J.J. orders Sidney to plant marijuana on Steve; Sidney balks, saying he can accept a dog collar but not a noose.
+He acquiesces when J.J. offers to let Sidney write his column for three months while he vacations with Susan.

-At the Elysian Room, Sidney slips marijuana into the pocket of Steve's coat.
-Once Steve finishes work that evening, Kello accosts him outside and so assaults him that he is hospitalized.
-At a bar, surrounded by his industry cohorts, Sidney celebrates his accomplishment but is then summoned to J.J.'s penthouse apartment.
-He arrives to find a distraught Susan in her nightgown, about to commit suicide by jumping off the balcony.
-He rescues her, and takes her into her bedroom to rest.
-Upon arriving to find the two holding each other, J.J. harshly scolds him.
-Realizing that Susan set him up, Sidney irately reveals to her that J.J. conspired to frame Steve; he then departs, vowing to reveal the truth and informing J.J. that Susan is permanently lost to him.
-J.J. then calls Kello and tells him Steve is innocent, ordering Sidney to be arrested for planting the evidence.
-As Sidney exits the building, Kello brutally beats him.
+Sidney slips marijuana into Steve's coat pocket.
+Kello assaults Steve, who is hospitalized.
+Sidney celebrates, but is summoned to J.J.'s penthouse where Susan is about to commit suicide by jumping from the balcony.
+He takes her to her bedroom to rest.
+Arriving to find the two holding each other, J.J. scolds him.
+Realizing that Susan set him up, Sidney reveals that J.J. conspired to frame Steve.
+He leaves, vowing to reveal the truth and telling J.J. that Susan is lost to him.
+J.J. calls to tell Kello that Steve is innocent, ordering Sidney be arrested for planting evidence.
+Kello ambushes Sidney and beats him.

-As Susan packs her belongings, J.J. unsuccessfully begs her to stay; she coolly informs him that death is preferable to living with him.
-An overwrought J.J. watches from the balcony as she strides into the coming dawn to start life afresh with her lover.
+J.J. begs Susan to stay as she packs; she says death is preferable to living with him.
+J.J. watches from the balcony as she strides into the coming dawn.